sammooredev/hackz/README.md

-hackz
+# Convert masscan's -S (Simple Output) to ip:port format

-# random scripts for random purposes :)
+useful for piping masscan output to other tools.